emirgit/Courses/Java Programming Masterclass updated to Java 17/README.md

 ## Day14

-I've finished the Chapter 6 and started to learn Chapter 7.
+I've finished the Chapter 6.

 --slides

+## Day15

+I've started the Chapter 7 that is the OOP Part1 - Inheritance

+--slides
 I've learned basis of Object Oriented Programming which is one of the most important and must known thing in Java Programming Language.
+(field, behaviour, package, private, public, ...)

 --slides

+I've learned getter, setter, and creating the objects

+--slides
-## Day15
+## Day16

-I've continued learning from where ı left off.
+I've continued learning from where I left off.
 I've seen constructor, static vs instance, and some basis of Inheritance.
 I also solved couple of exercises

-## Day16

-I'm contining to learn Chapter 7

 ## Day 17

+I've finished the Chapter 7